NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Gearblade.md

 * * *

 **Effect** The target's weapon is pulled through the gearblade's gears and shoots out the other side, landing 20 feet away in a direction of your choice.
 The target must attempt a DC 36 Reflex check save.
 On a failure, the limb holding their weapon is also pulled into the _gearblade_, and the creature takes 3d12 bludgeoning damage.
-On a critical failure, they take 6d12 bludgeoning damage and the limb becomes unusable until healed by a [[Spells/Regenerate|Regenerate]] spell or a similar effect.
+On a critical failure, they take 6d12 bludgeoning damage and the limb becomes unusable until healed by a [[Regenerate|Regenerate]] spell or a similar effect.

 *Source: Pathfinder #161: Belly of the Black Whale* *OGL*